 Welcome to Ask The Club!

-Every month I’ll be selecting two questions asked by readers and answering them right here so that we can all learn together.
+Every month I’ll be selecting two or three questions asked by readers and answering them right here so that we can all learn together.
 An educational mood?!

 It’s like Agony Aunt.

 Or Stuff You’re Too Embarrassed To Ask Your Mum.

 Or, I’ve Already Tried Googling It And You’re My Last Resort.

 If you have a question that you want answered, send me an email at email@example.com, or a private message on Instagram here.

 “I’m looking for a new book to read this weekend, what are you must-reads right now?” – Katie